aandrew-me/ytDownloader/README.md

 ## Linux 🐧

-Linux has several options available - AppImage, Deb, Snap and flatpak.
+Linux has several options available - Flatpak, AppImage, Deb, Snap and AUR.
+Flatpak is recommended.
 ### AppImage

 **AppImage** format is supported on most Linux distros and has Auto-Update support.
-So it is recommended.
 It just needs to be executed after downloading.
 See more about [AppImages here](https://appimage.org/).

 [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) is recommended for integrating AppImages.